What is an enterprise data strategy?

-Unlike ad-hoc data management practices that may exist within individual departments, a true enterprise data strategy bridges the gap between IT and business teams, unifying data sources and laying the foundation for advanced analytics, automation, and AI initiatives.
+Forbes estimates 91% of CRM data is incomplete (Salesforce State of Sales).
+That figure sits at the foundation of every enrichment workflow, scoring model, and routing rule your team has built.
+Unlike ad-hoc data management practices that may exist within individual departments, a true enterprise data strategy bridges the gap between IT and business teams.
+It unifies data sources and lays the foundation for advanced analytics, automation, and AI initiatives.

 This guide covers: